Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 It has a bunch of properties that gold never had.

-We don't actually know what what kinds of social organizations would evolve around having that technological power yet.
+We don't actually know what kinds of social organizations would evolve around having that technological power yet.

-So it's not like will it replace gold, you know, supersede it.
+So it's not like, will it replace gold, you know, supersede it?

-It it'll just have a different function than what people normally think of as a store of value, it'll simply just be different.
+It'll just have a different function than what people normally think of as a store of value.

-Yeah, that's what you're saying that you know, people don't know how to read the market because it's so manipulated.
+Yeah, that's what you're saying that, you know, people don't know how to read the market because it's so manipulated.

 I mean, that's really true.